Meta-Sean/nextfire-app/README.md

 ## Fullstack server-rendered webapp with React, Next.js, and Firebase
-the next js team is also super goat'd there framework and tutorials make learning fun
+the next js team is also super goat'd their framework and tutorials make learning fun

 ## Check out the site and add some shit
 https://nextfire-app-one.vercel.app/